 It was so hard to let it go.
 I wanted a baby with all my heart.
 I’d dreamed of it all my life.

 Letting go of trying to have a baby meant I had to let go of the plan I had for my life.
+That plan did not involve being childless.
 The movie in my head of how I envisioned my life would be had children – lots of them.
 Letting go of that meant there was a huge, uncomfortable, and painful void.

 It felt as though if I got too close to it, I’d fall in and never find my way out.